danielskatz/sustaining-research-projects/README.md

 ####Cons
 * Usually not much money unless you have dedicated fundraising efforts
 * Need a legal entity to donate to (ex.
-[SFC](http://sfconservancy.org), [OpenCollective](http://opencollective.com) are fiscal sponsors for this purpose).
+[SFC](http://sfconservancy.org), [OpenCollective](http://opencollective.com), [NumFOCUS](http://www.numfocus.org) are fiscal sponsors for this purpose).
 Harder for individuals or international donations to manage
-* Sometimes not clear who “deserves” money in a project or how it gets distributed
+* Sometimes not clear who “deserves” money in a project or to what efforts it gets distributed
+* Likelihood of success related to number of users, not importance of software

 ####Case Studies
 * [Twisted](https://twistedmatrix.com/trac/wiki/WhyDonate)